Why Is It Harder For Women To Lose Weight After 40?

 At age 30, you started losing a half-pound of muscle each year.
-If not properly rebuilt or maintained, this natural muscle loss can effectively slow your metabolism.
+If not properly rebuilt or maintained, this natural muscle loss can effectively slow your metabolism for years to come.

-Between ages 40 and 50, women go through menopause, which causes a litany of hormonal changes and an increased risk for weight gain.
+In your 40s and 50s, women go through menopause, which causes a litany of hormonal changes and an increased risk for weight gain.

 Why Weight Sticks as You Age

 "Menopause lowers the amount of estrogen in a woman's body," said Anna Mihelich, PA-C, a certified physician assistant for Franciscan Health Weight Loss Center in Indianapolis.
 "Because estrogen regulates hunger, body weight, glucose, metabolism and insulin sensitivity, lower estrogen levels tend to cause an increase in fat in the abdominal area."